Top Ten ways to fix your writing problems

 - 1. Proofread and edit.

 Based on material by Rob Weir, Bay Path College.
-To e-mail, click here.
-Published in The Teaching Professor June/July 1998.
-Used by permission.
+Originally published in

-Characteristics of a piece of inappropriate student writing
+Characteristics of a piece of inadequate student writing

 - Has an inappropriate tone such as: